Sydney: Ecology

 The most prevalent plant communities in the Sydney region are grassy woodlands (i.e. savannas) and some pockets of dry sclerophyll forests, which consist of eucalyptus trees, casuarinas, melaleucas, corymbias and angophoras, with shrubs (typically wattles, callistemons, grevilleas and banksias), and a semi-continuous grass in the understory.
 The plants in this community tend to have rough, spiky leaves due to low soil fertility.
 Sydney also features a few areas of wet sclerophyll forests in the wetter, elevated areas in the north and northeast.
 These forests are defined by straight, tall tree canopies with a moist understory of soft-leaved shrubs, tree ferns and herbs.

 The predominant vegetation community in Sydney is the Cumberland Plain Woodland in Western Sydney (Cumberland Plain), followed by the Sydney Turpentine-Ironbark Forest in the Inner West and Northern Sydney, the Eastern Suburbs Banksia Scrub in the coastline and the Blue Gum High Forest scantily present in the North Shore – all of which are critically endangered.
 The city also includes the Sydney Sandstone Ridgetop Woodland found in Ku-ring-gai Chase National Park on the Hornsby Plateau to the north.

+According to the Senseable City Lab at the Massachusetts Institute of Technology (MIT), which measures street-level urban greenery using the Green View Index (GVI), Sydney recorded a GVI of 25.9%.
+Among the cities assessed, Sydney ranked fourth globally for visible street tree cover, behind Tampa (36.1%), Singapore (29.3%) and Oslo (28.8%), and was equal with Vancouver (25.9%).

 Sydney is home to dozens of bird species, which commonly include the Australian raven, Australian magpie, crested pigeon, noisy miner and the pied currawong.
 Introduced bird species ubiquitously found in Sydney are the common myna, common starling, house sparrow and the spotted dove.
 Reptile species are also numerous and predominantly include skinks.
 Sydney has a few mammal and spider species, such as the grey-headed flying fox and the Sydney funnel-web, respectively, and has a huge diversity of marine species inhabiting its harbour and beaches.